Dryer Makes Noise – Causes & Possible Solutions

 A technician will need to remove the belt to check the idler puller operation.
 Any binding, wear, or wobble will require replacement.

 The idler assembly (shaft) may become damaged or worn from a problem with the idler pulley that provides tension on the drum belt.
 This may cause a loud scraping or thumping noise as it worsens.

 The idler assembly is located at the bottom of the dryer near the drive motor.
 A technician can service the part through the lower access panel or front of the machine.
 Any wear to the idler assembly should prompt replacement of the unit as well as the drive belt.

 The drive motor on gas and electric dryers turns the blower and drum.
 There are a number of noises that may indicate a problem with the drive motor—rattling from a loose pulley, high-pitched noise from bad bearing, or a humming noise from a bad switch on the motor.

 Your technician should remove the drum belt or blower wheel to make sure the motor is the problem.
 Once he’s determined all other parts are working properly, replace the drive motor.

 A noisy dryer can be a symptom of a bigger problem.
 If you’re having trouble determining where the noise is coming from, you can purchase a dryer maintenance kit.
 It will contain all the common replacement parts needed to eliminate many of the noisy issues.

 Pinpointing a noise problem with your dryer can be challenging.
-If you have a questions about dryer maintenance or require a service visit, contact FIX Appliances CA online or by calling 1-888-242-0777 today.
+If you have questions about dryer maintenance, appliances installation cost or require a service visit, contact FIX Appliances CA online or by calling 1-888-242-0777 today.